JordanSum/Deploy-a-Web-App-in-AWS/README.md

 ![6-5 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/b5fbd365-b724-46c0-86ef-cc229be011c9)

+10. After you have configured the source from which you are recieving your code from, go to the "Trigger" subsection and select "No filter" radio button.
+Everytime updated code is pushed to your selected repository in Github, Pipelines is triggered to pull the updated code and store it into S3.

 ![6-6 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/b7059f46-0163-41db-827d-ef4b31dc8f4f)

+11. Skip Build stage.

 ![6-7 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/02f3fdac-be0a-493f-b6bd-61e695e83c2a)

+12. Select where you want to deploy your code too.
+In this case we are selecting our Amazon S3 bucket.

 ![6-8 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/0d7e6f53-b1c1-4d83-a4be-c04744ed4722)

+13. The Pipeline will then begin operations.

 ![6-9 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/71731c2d-049e-4005-9864-f2fc9f318b4e)

+14. Navigate over to your S3 bucket and you will see a codepipline bucket created.
+Take a peak!

 ![6-10 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/752075da-f4cd-4dee-a079-f553d2663a22)

+15. You should find all your files from your Github Repo copied over to your S3 bucket.

 ![6-11 create pipeline](https://github.com/JordanSum/S3-Static-Website/assets/144553157/62cea6b6-4266-4a15-9d52-14127c281a74)